-My current research is largely framed within the activity of the Networks, Data and Society (NERDS) research group and the Digital Platforms & Data research group (DiPsD), both at the IT University of Copenhagen.
+My current research is largely framed within the activity of the Human-Centered Data Science group and of the Networks, Data and Society (NERDS) research group and the, both at the IT University of Copenhagen.

-I’m currently actively involved in three major research projects:
+I’m currently actively involved in these major research projects (plus a number of unnamed research activities 🙂 ).

 Patterns of Facebook Interactions around Insular and Cross-Partisan Media Sources in the Run-up of the 2018 Italian Election.